tyronewilson/protractor-rails/README.md

 Once you have setup your tests as above, running `rake protractor:spec` will pick up new tests and run them for you`

+You can run specific test suites by passing in options to the rake task as per the below example.

+    $ rake protractor:spec --suite suite-name

 ### Setup and teardown

 There is a task to reset your database to remove items you have created during your tests.
 This will also seed your database with any fixtures you might have prepared